All Episodes

 If I sit here and concentrate, it goes up.

-And I can only assume that It is that portion of the brain that we are now discussing that works this way.
+And I can only assume that it is that portion of the brain that we are now discussing that works this way.

-Well, have you ever heard of, do you know what a sympathetic string vibration is?
+Do you know what a sympathetic string vibration is?

 No.